Archive for category Meta

 In what I was almost about to write when I sat down at my computer tonight, I was going to refer to the board game “Loaded Questions”, which I know that I have mentioned in the past.
 I searched the blog to find exactly where and what I had said previously, and surprisingly, that very post was the only result.
 (Although, I feel that I must have talked about the game elsewhere, but perhaps did not specifically mention by name.)

 Curiously, earlier today I was thinking about how I never had an actual email signature, as in something that gets automatically appended to the end of each email sent, but I did used to have a certain sign off technique where I would end with some phrase with all the words run together with no spaces.
 I do not remember how or why I started that, but I must have kept it up for a good ten years or so before one day I simply decided, “You know what, I don’t want to do that anymore.”
-However, I was thought it might be a fun throwback to end a blog post like that one of these days, you know, for the fans.
+However, I thought it might be a fun throwback to end a blog post like that one of these days, you know, for the fans.
 Yet it turns out, I did that exact thing in that same damn post.

 So it is either a massive multi-level coincidence, or there is something about that particular post that is weighing heavily on my subconscious.
 So I thought, what the heck, why don’t we all give it a read?